Your guide to case study research

 Published: 2011

-Print Recommended Retail Price: R410.00
+Print Recommended Retail Price: R 435.00

-eBook Recommended Retail Price: R369.00
+eBook Recommended Retail Price: R 391.50

 Case study is a popular approach that allows researchers to develop and present an in-depth view of a particular situation, event or entity.
 But developing a rich case study, with the texture, detail and critical insight to make it valuable in its field, poses a significant challenge.
 Your guide to case study research serves both as a practical, step-by-step guide to conducting a case study and a critical engagement with key research issues involving case study.
 Your guide to case study research provides both practical and theoretical perspectives and draws on African examples to illustrate the approach.
 It includes practical activities to help develop and apply skills.